bamtron5/passportSession/README.md

 *note:* Please note this line `.select('-passwordHash -salt');`.
 This will prevent your `passport.authenticate('bearer')` (*token checks*) from returning a passwordHash and salt.  !!!

 *note:* Passport is useful middle ware to check the token before routing.
 During this time it will also set `req.user`.
 The next call in the stack can be checked for the user by req.

-*note:* Passport `BearerStrategy` has access to your server token.
-This token will be set in our `/api/Local/Login` method.

 ##Configure your Session
 Here is what the main server file should resemble.
 Please read my comments and note the imports of